Five challenges that Open Source can shield you from

 • Vendor Relationship Degradation:

-Initiating a journey with a low-code or no-code software provider means fostering a relationship with the vendor.
+Initiating a journey with a Low code or No code software provider means fostering a relationship with the vendor.
 Over time, elements like changes in vendor management or business priorities can strain this bond.
 Users might experience reduced software updates or find support lagging.
 Such challenges are less prominent with Open Source solutions, where a vast community often steps in to provide updates, support, and continuous improvement.

 • Usage Standards Alteration:

-No-code and low-code proprietary platforms can be restrictive.
+No code and Low code proprietary platforms can be restrictive.
 They often come tethered with rigid usage standards.
 As vendors evolve, they might modify these standards, disrupting user workflows.
 For instance, a platform might end its support for a certain third-party integration, necessitating a business overhaul.
 Open Source platforms, conversely, provide more flexibility and adaptability, ensuring users aren't cornered into unexpected changes.

 • Security Ambiguities: